IHE/ITI.sIPS/input/pagecontent/testplan.md

 <div markdown="1" class="stu-note">

 This Test Plan page is a prototype.
 We expect the maturity of the content will improve over time.
 For now, we summarize high level testing scope and available tools.
 Comments are welcome.
 </div>

 The Test Plan builds upon quality testing of Document Sharing, and IPS Content.
-This Test plan focuses on the intersection between IPS and the Document Sharing Implementation Guides.
+This Test Plan focuses on the intersection between IPS and the Document Sharing Implementation Guides.

 ## Introduction